Learning to Fly: Let's simulate evolution in Rust (pt 3)

 Now that we have chosen two parent-individuals, it's time for the crossover phase.

-As in real world, crossover doesn't actually happen on an individual, but rather on their chromosomes - which is a fancy word for "an encoding of a solution":
+As in real world, crossover doesn't actually happen on individuals, but rather on their chromosomes - which is a fancy word for "the encoding of a solution":

-A chromosome (also called genotype, though I'm convinced a biologist dies each time someone juxtaposes both terms) is usually built from genes, and its structure depends on the underlying problem - sometimes it's convenient to model a chromosome as a bitset:
+A chromosome (also called genotype, though I'm convinced a biologist dies each time someone mixes both terms) is usually built from genes, and its structure depends on the underlying problem - sometimes it's convenient to model a chromosome as a bitset:

 ... sometimes it's more convenient to have a string: